solkhu/Final-Project/README.md

 3. Loaded collection as dataframe
 4. Showed descriptive statistics
 5. Standardized outliers in `Age` column (expected values are between 21 and 81)
+6. Removed outlier in `Glucose` column then checked outliers in remaining columns
-6. Replaced negative values in numerical columns with the median
+7. Replaced negative values in numerical columns with the median
-7. Replaced `unknown` value in categorical columns with null, then with the mode
+8. Replaced missing values in categorical columns with the mode
-8. Changed `routine` value rows in `Care Path` column to `routine follow-up`, following the dataset dictionary
+9. Changed `routine` value rows in `Care Path` column to `routine follow-up`, following the dataset dictionary
-9. Standardized `Patient Segment` values (`Adult, Senior`) based on `Age` column
+10. Standardized `Patient Segment` values (`Adult, Senior`) based on `Age` column

 ## Files